Where Requirements Appear

 hasfishinbag:fishItemId:qtyFishingLive bag check; * for any fish; no tracker needed (requires HyFishing)

-regionowner:regionIdOrbisGuardPlayer owns named OrbisGuard region (requires OrbisGuard)
+regionowner:regionIdRegionsPlayer owns named region (QL Claims first, then OrbisGuard)

 global:hastag:tagNameGlobal StateServer-wide tag list contains the tag